Type 31 frigate: Royal Navy – Type 31 (Inspiration class)

+In early 2025 it became apparent that the decision to upgrade the armament would not come in time for the first two ships of the class to be fitted out with Mark 41, although contracts valued at £65 million for a Capability Insertion Period (CIP) for the five ships of the class were awarded in August of that year.
+Defence officials stated in March of 2026 that the Royal Navy was still in discussions with the US Navy on procurement and installation of Mark 41 VLS hardware, however they declined to give any details as regards timescale of delivery.
+Subsequently, the government's 2026 Defence Investment Plan indicated that both the Mark 41 launch system and Naval Strike Missiles were planned for incorporation in the ship.

 In June 2023, the completed bow stem of the lead unit, HMS Venturer, revealed that a bow-mounted sonar will also not be part of the initial build of the ship.

 On 26 March 2024, it was announced that Sea Gnat fixed decoy launching system would be replaced across the entire Royal Navy's escort fleet with SEA's Ancilia trainable decoy launcher including on the Type 31 following a £135 million contract.
 A pair of launchers will be mounted to the deck and will each provide twelve ready rounds of Infrared seduction decoys and radio frequency distraction decoys to defeat missile threats and possibly the ability to launch Martlet missiles in the future.

-On 14 May 2024, First Sea Lord Ben Key announced that the Type 31 frigate would be equipped with land strike capabilities.
-The three missiles under consideration are the Naval Strike Missile, Tomahawk cruise missile and the Future Cruise/Anti-Ship Weapon.

-In June 2024, Babcock International published a technical paper outlining the development of the crewing model for the Royal Navy’s Type 31 frigate.
+In June 2024, Babcock International published a technical paper outlining the development of the crewing model for the Royal Navy's Type 31 frigate.
 The aim was to minimise crew size while ensuring effective operation of a large surface combatant.
-The resulting crew complement reflects the smallest practical and sustainable ship’s company for a 7,000-tonne general-purpose frigate capable of global combat operations, enabled by mature, high-readiness technologies and aligned with the latest naval rules and design standards.
+The resulting crew complement reflects the smallest practical and sustainable ship's company for a 7,000-tonne general-purpose frigate capable of global combat operations, enabled by mature, high-readiness technologies and aligned with the latest naval rules and design standards.

+In May 2026 it was reported that £140 million in cost overruns had been incurred "as a result of changes to the design and the long-term impacts of out-of-sequence build activity earlier in the programme".